inex/ixp-manager-docs-md/docs/features/ixf-export.md

 **We strongly advise you not to disable public access if you are a standard IXP.** Remember, the public version is essentially the same list as you would provide on your standard website's list of members.

-In addition, membership of an IXP is easily discernable from a number of other sources including:
+In addition, membership of an IXP is easily discernible from a number of other sources including:

 * [PeeringDB](https://www.peeringdb.com)
 * Route collectors (your own, PCH, members’ own, ...)